angband/angband/docs/attack.rst

   opponents, doing five times their base damage rather than the normal three.

-Shovels and Picks of Digging
+Shovels, Picks, and Mattocks of Digging
   These powerful diggers will dig through granite as if it were mere wood, and mineral veins as if they were butter.
 Permanent rock is still an impassable obstacle.
+All are branded with acid, and triple their base damage against creatures which are not acid-resistant.

 Ego Missile Launchers and Ammo:
 -------------------------------